FairGrad: Fairness Aware Gradient Descent: Abstract

 \section{Abstract}

-We tackle the problem of group fairness in classification, where the objective is to learn models that do not unjustly discriminate against subgroups of the population.
-Most existing approaches are limited to simple binary tasks or involve difficult to implement training mechanisms.
-This reduces their practical applicability.
-In this paper, we propose FairGrad, a method to enforce fairness based on a reweighting scheme that iteratively learns group specific weights based on whether they are advantaged or not.
-FairGrad is easy to implement and can accommodate various standard fairness definitions.
-Furthermore, we show that it is comparable to standard baselines over various datasets including ones used in natural language processing and computer vision.
+We address the problem of group fairness in classification, where the objective is to learn models that do not unjustly discriminate against subgroups of the population.
+Most existing approaches are limited to simple binary tasks or involve difficult to implement training mechanisms which reduces their practical applicability.
+In this paper, we propose FairGrad, a method to enforce fairness based on a re-weighting scheme that iteratively learns group specific weights based on whether they are advantaged or not.
+FairGrad is easy to implement, accommodates various standard fairness definitions, and comes with minimal overhead.
+Furthermore, we show that it is competitive with standard baselines over various datasets including ones used in natural language processing and computer vision.